alextanhongpin/architecture-decision-records/backend/022-thundering-herd.md

 If thundering herd is caused by retries, we can signal the client never to retry again.
 This however is not easy to implement or is failure prone.

+For exapmple, we can signal only certain status code to be retryable:

+- 408 Request Timeout
+- 425 Too Early
+- 429 Too Many Requests (don't retry)
+- 500 Internal Server Error (don't retry too?...)
+- 502 Bad Gateway
+- 503 Service Unavailable
+- 504 Gateway Timeout

+When the server is down, we may signal the status 429 to selected clients upon restarting to terminate the retries permanently.

 ## Rate Limiting

 Rate limit is one of the easiest way to regulate flow.